vmware-tanzu/tanzu-dev-portal/content/guides/the-incremental-war-against-technical-debt.md

 By assigning points to stories during the [iteration planning meeting](/practices/ipm/), teams can measure velocity.
 Velocity is the sum of the story points completed per iteration, usually calculated as a moving average over the last three iterations.
 Since velocity is determined on the basis of actual team performance, not optimistic or sandbagged time-based estimates, it gives you a much more accurate way to make predictions (not commitments) about future delivery.

-For more, please see our [short guide to estimation](/practices/ipm/#estimation) and primmer on (sprint planning vs. iteration planning)[practices/ipm/#sprint-planning-vs-iteration-planning].
+For more, please see our [short guide to estimation](/practices/ipm/#estimation) and primmer on [sprint planning vs. iteration planning](practices/ipm/#sprint-planning-vs-iteration-planning).

 ## Systematically Feel and Address Pain